 The frequencies of reported adverse reactions were derived from the medical literature.
-The safety profile of sodium iodide (I) differs widely according to the doses administered, while the doses to be administered are dependent on the type of treatment (i.e. treatment of benign or malignant disease).
+The safety profile of sodium iodide (131I) differs widely according to the doses administered, while the doses to be administered are dependent on the type of treatment (i.e. treatment of benign or malignant disease).
 Moreover, the safety profile depends on the cumulative doses administered and the dosing intervals which are used.
 Therefore, the reported adverse reactions were grouped by their occurrence in treatment of benign or malignant disease.
+Frequently occurring adverse reactions are: hypothyroidism, transient hyperthyroidism,

 Frequently occurring adverse reactions are: hypothyroidism, transient hyperthyroidism, salivary and lacrimal gland disorders, and local radiation effects.
 In cancer treatment additionally gastro-intestinal adverse reactions and bone marrow suppression may frequently occur.